dataegret/pg-utils/README.md

 High d_w_rat value shows high disk reads (bad) with relatively low amount of changes in the table.
 For displaing indexes which are recommended move on SSD, used following conditions: d_w_rat > 10, disk > 1000 and tblsp != "ssd".

 ### index_disk_activity.sql

-Отображает дисковое чтение по индексам
+Display indexes disk reads statistics.

-Колонки:
+Columns:

-* table - таблица (+схема) которой принадлежит индекс
+* table - tablename which index is belongs;

-* index - имя индекса
+* index - index name;

-* tblsp - tablespace
+* tblsp - tablespace where index is stored;

-* size - размер индекса (pretty)
+* size - pretty index size;

-* disk - объем прочитанных данных с диска по указанному индексу, в блоках
+* disk - total amount of disk blocks reads with index;

-* disk_rat - объем дискового чтения, в %
+* disk_rat - amount of disk reads in %;

-* d_w_rat - отношение числа блоков прочитанных с диска к суммарному изменению строк в таблице (insert+update+delete-hot_update)
+* d_w_rat - the ratio of the number of block read from the disk to the total change in rows in a tableо (insert + update + delete - hot_update);

-* write - суммарное число записи (в tuples) по таблице (insert+update+delete-hot_update)
+* write - total writes (in tuples) in the table (insert + update + delete - hot_update);

-* idx_scan - количество чтений индекса
+* idx_scan - number of index scan;

-* buffer_data.dirty - объем "грязных" данных (pretty)
+* buffer_data.dirty - pretty size of dirty data;

-* buffer_data.%_dirty - объем "грязных" данных, в %
+* buffer_data.%_dirty - ammount of dirty data, in %.

-Условие выборки disk > 100
+Displaing only those indexes which total amount of disk blocks reads (disk column) more than 100 blocks.

 ### indexes_with_null.sql

-Отображает список индексов в которых большое количество NULL
+Show indexes with NULL data.

-Колонки:
+Columns:

-* table - имя таблицы
+* table - table name which index belongs;

-* index - имя индекса
+* index - index name;

-* field - колонка
+* field - column name;

-* statnullfrac - доля NULL в колонке
+* statnullfrac - ratio of NULL in column;

-* indexsize - размер индекса
+* indexsize - index size;

-* indexdef - описание индекса
+* indexdef - index definition.

-условия выборки: statnullfrac > 0.5 и pg_relation_size > 81920 bytes.
+Shows only indexes with statnullfrac > 0.5 and_size > 81920 bytes.

 ### low_used_indexes.sql

-Показывает редкоиспользуемые индексы - это те в которых мало индекс-сканов и много записи в таблицы к которым они принадлежат
+Show indexes which low or not used.

-Колонки:
+Columns:

-* schemaname.relname - схема и таблица которой принадлежит индекс
+* schemaname.relname - schema and table which index belongs;

-* indexrelname - имя индекса
+* indexrelname - index name;

-* idx_scan - количество чтений индекса
+* idx_scan - number of index scans;

-* write_activity - суммарная запись в таблицу которой принадлежит индекс (INSERT/UPDATE/DELETE)
+* write_activity - total amount of writes into table which index belongs (INSERT/UPDATE/DELETE);

-* seq_scan - число последовательных чтений таблицы
+* seq_scan - number of sequential scans for this table;

-* n_live_tup - число живых строк
+* n_live_tup - number of live rows in the table;

-* size - размер индекса
+* size - index size.

-условия: (idx_scan / write_activity) < 0.01 и write_activity > 10000
+Show indexes with following conditions: (idx_scan / write_activity) < 0.01 и write_activity > 10000.

 ### master_wal_position.sql

 ### query_stat_counts.sql

-Показывает статистику по запросам: запросы, количество вызовов, процент выполнения по времени на общем фоне, средние величины.
+Display query useful statistics: queries, number of calls, runtime, averages.

-Колонки:
+Columns:

-* time_percent - время выполнения запросов от общего времени выполнения всех запросов, в %
+* time_percent - this query runtime relatively all queries runtime, in %;

-* total_time - общее время выполнения запроса
+* total_time - total amount of time which this query runs;

-* avg_time - среднее время выполнения запроса, в секундах
+* avg_time - average query runtime in seconds;

-* calls - количество вызовов запроса
+* calls - number of query calls;

-* calls_percent - количество вызовов запроса на фоне общего количества всех запросов, в %
+* calls_percent - this query number of calls relatively to all queries, in %;

-* rows - количество строк возвращенных запросом
+* rows - number of rows returned by this query;

-* row_percent - количество строк на фоне общего стро возвращенных всеми запросов, в %
+* row_percent - number of rows returned by this query relatively to all rows returned by all other queries, in %;

-* query - текст запроса
+* query - query text.

-условие: (calls / sum(calls)) >= 0.01, все что меньше, отображается в особой строке c query = 'other'.
+All queries with following condition: (calls / sum(calls)) >= 0.01, are displaing in dedicated query whic named 'other'.

 ### query_stat_cpu_time.sql, query_stat_io_time.sql, query_stat_rows.sql, query_stat_time.sql

-Запросы аналогичные тем что создаются во VIEW query_stat_cpu_time, query_stat_io_time, query_stat_time и показывают время выполнения запросов с учетом как процессорного и блочного IO(query_stat_time.sql), так и в отдельном виде (query_stat_io_time.sql и query_stat_cpu_time.sql). Требует наличия  pg_stat_statements и опционально включенного  track_io_timings.
+Queries similar to query_stat_cpu_time, query_stat_io_time, query_stat_time VIEWS and displaing queries runtime with cpu and block IO accounting.
+Require pg_stat_statement and track_io_timings enabled in postgresql.conf.

 ### redundant_indexes.sql

-Показывает наличие избыточных индексов, избыточный индекс определяется как индекс поля, который может являться частью другого индекса.
+Show redundant indexes - indexes which are built with common column which is present in both indexes.

-Колонки:
+Columns:

-* main_index - основной индекс (SQL)
+* main_index - index defintion which is estmated as main;

-* redundant_index - избыточный индекс (SQL)
+* redundant_index - index definition which is estimated as redundant;

-* redundant_index_size - размер избыточного индекса (pretty)
+* redundant_index_size - pretty size of redundant index.

 ### seq_scan_tables.sql

-Отображает таблицы которые читаются последовательно (в т.ч. и при наличии индексов).
+Show tables with high amount of sequential scans.

-Колонки:
+Columns:

 * schemaname.relname - искомая таблица